cburdine/materials-ml-workshop/MaterialsML/supervised_learning/basic_models.md

 ## Perovskite Classification Dataset

 Perovskites are materials with a crystal structure of the form  $ABX_3$, where $A$ and $B$ are two positively charged cations and $B$ is a negatively charged anion, usually oxygen ($O$).
-Ideal perovskites have a cubic structure, although some perovskites may attain more stable configurations with slightly perturbed structural phases, such as orthorombic or tetragonal.
+Ideal perovskites have a cubic structure, although some perovskites may attain more stable configurations with slightly perturbed structural phases, such as orthorhombic or tetragonal.
 Here's an example of [SrTiO$_3$](https://en.wikipedia.org/wiki/Strontium_titanate) (strontium titanate), which is most stable with a cubic structure:

 ```{image} SrTiO3_cubic.png
 :alt: fishy